jsumner5/Yify-API-Module/README.md

 # Yify Module/Library (Yify Movie API Wrapper)
 ## Dependencies:
-*requests
+* requests
 ## Easy install:
-coming soon :)
+* pip install coming soon :)
-For now download the zip
+* For now download the zip
+* All you need is Yify.py
+* See example below

 ## Example:
 ```